sampsyo/cs6120/content/blog/2022-04-28-chlorophyll/index.md

 #### Partition Process
 The partition process in the paper is a bit messy, so I reorganize it in a more clear way.
 We have the following steps:

-1. <u>Loop splitting.</u> Since array data are distributed among partitions, we also need to split the control flow (the loop) to ensure the computation access the correct data.
+1. **Loop splitting.** Since array data are distributed among partitions, we also need to split the control flow (the loop) to ensure the computation access the correct data.
 The code snippet shows how to split the loop for two partitions.
   ```cpp
   // before splitting
   int@{[0:5]=0, [5:10]=1} x[10];